AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 !!!
 Quote "Usually, you want shades to have roughly the same hue.
 That way, shades don't seem to "drift" into a different color"

 !!!
-Success "Material 3 is palette calculations are doing their best to balance hue, lightness and colorfulness"
+Success "Material 3 HCT palette calculations are doing their best to balance hue, lightness and colorfulness"
-    It remains unknown to me (with my knowledge) if Material is using CIE-Lab or CIE-Luv to create the palettes...
+    CAM16 seems to do a wonderful job!

 ##:material-home-floor-3: Secondary and Tertiary palette